This is entry #28 in our 100 Philosophers, 100 Artworks, 100 Words Series.

 Words: This little gem by one of my favorite choreographers shows how great artists can make a lot from seemingly little: constructed from simple gestures and quotidian movements, Aperture does not look like a dance in the conventional sense, and yet it conveys a whole world of mood and meaning.
 It made me see everyday life as rich material for a dance, and it made me see beauty in the unthinking motions of everyday life.

-*The link above is not the original link provided by the author as.
-The link provided by the author was no longer available on Youtube.
-The above link is a performance (and discussion) of the same piece.
+*The original video provided by the author was no longer available.
+Instead, we are including a performance (and discussion) of the same piece.